So, you’re planning on using a Dutch rental agency? First things first, welcome to the Netherlands! Also welcome to the wonderful world of renting.

 Rules and regulations for renting in the Netherlands

-Your deposit is usually a month’s rent upfront and this is used to protect the landlord if you trash the place or don’t pay your rent.
+Your deposit is usually one month’s rent upfront and this is used to protect the landlord if you trash the place or don’t pay your rent.
 Make sure you take photos of any damages that were present before you arrived, so you don’t get wrongly charged for them.
-Your deposit should never be paid in cash and not more than 3-months rent.
+Your deposit should never be paid in cash and never more than three months rent.

 It’s also worth messaging the landlord if you want something.
 For example, my tenancy says I can’t have pets and I can’t decorate the walls.
 I kindly asked my landlord after a year of being a good tenant and he agreed that I could.
 So although they are rules, if you ask nicely, then they can be amended.
 (Make sure you keep the proof of agreement after though!)

 Your contract should contain this basic information: your name and address of the property, landlord or estate agent details, rental cost (per month, per quarter or per year), duration of your rent, the notice period and any service cost or utility costs if applicable.
-If they are paying your utilities for you, by law they have you show you how much you have used to see if you are due for a reimbursement or owe the landlord money, once a year at least.
+If they are paying for your utilities, by law they have you show you how much you have used to see if you are due for a reimbursement or owe the landlord money, once a year at least.

 Your contract for renting something in the Netherlands should easily be available in English, so let them know, so you don’t get caught out.

 In order not to be totally ripped off by your landlord, there are regulations in place to protect you.
 Your landlord can not charge you for something, if you are not getting anything for return by paying it.
 It is illegal if they do.

 This is called a sleutelgeld.
 This is a fee that is usually added for “access” to your place.
 It basically gives you nothing and is a con.
 If you get charged a fee for something and you aren’t getting a service for it (e.g. estate agent fee), then don’t pay it!